 Stephanie Natter, MA, ATR-BC, CGP, LCPAT

 Stephanie Natter is the founder and director of Expressive Therapy Center.
-She is a Licensed Clinical Professional Art Therapist and Certified Group Psychotherapist who uses a family-centered approach in her treatment of children, adolescents and adults.
+She is a Licensed Clinical Professional Art Therapist, a Level Three Gottman Trained Therapist, a Certified Group Psychotherapist, a Certified Dialectical Behavior Therapist and a Certified Integrative Mental Health Professional.
+Ms. Natter uses a family-centered approach in her treatment of children, adolescents, and adults.
+She is also a PEERS Certified Provider for social skills training.
 Ms. Natter received her masters degree in Art Therapy from the George Washington University.
+She is currently on the Johns Hopkins Counseling Advisory Board.

 Before opening the center, she had provided individual and group therapy services at well-known institutions such as Chestnut Lodge Psychiatric Hospital, The Foundation School of Montgomery County, and the Regional Institute for Children and Adolescents.